Turquoise: United States

 In an attempt to recoup profits and meet demand, some American turquoise is treated or enhanced to a certain degree.
 These treatments include innocuous waxing and more controversial procedures, such as dyeing and impregnation (see Treatments).
 There are some American mines which produce materials of high enough quality that no treatment or alterations are required.
 Any such treatments which have been performed should be disclosed to the buyer on sale of the material.

 Other sources

 Turquoise prehistoric artifacts (beads) are known since the fifth millennium BCE from sites in the Eastern Rhodopes in Bulgaria – the source for the raw material is possibly related to the nearby Spahievo lead–zinc ore field.
+In Spain, turquoise has been found as a minor mineral in the variscite deposits exploited during prehistoric times in Palazuelos de las Cuevas (Zamora) and in Can Tintorer, Gavá (Barcelona).

 China has been a minor source of turquoise for 3,000 years or more.
 Gem-quality material, in the form of compact nodules, is found in the fractured, silicified limestone of Yunxian and Zhushan, Hubei province.
 Additionally, Marco Polo reported turquoise found in present-day Sichuan.
 Most Chinese material is exported, but a few carvings worked in a manner similar to jade exist.
 In Tibet, gem-quality deposits purportedly exist in the mountains of Derge and Nagari-Khorsum in the east and west of the region respectively.